202C-Pilot/202C-Master-Course/week01.md

 ---

-**REMINDER:** Unless otherwise specified, all deadlines in the class are 11:59pm, your local time, on the day listed.
+**REMINDER:** Unless otherwise specified, all deadlines in the class are 11:59pm Eastern Standard Time on the day listed.

 ---